MOHAMMADHOSSEIN-JAFARI/Python-exercises/README.md

 ali 1
 hamid 1
 sara 3
-# Online Translator
-Artadecht is preparing an online translator for his university dissertation.
-The online translator that Artadekhet is preparing has a dictionary, and at the end of the day, this translator has to translate a sentence.
-In the first line of input, there is a number "n", which represents the number of dictionary words.
-Each of the next "n" lines consists of two words, indicating that the second word means the first word.
-The next line contains a sentence.
-A sentence contains a few words separated by space.
-Now you need to help Artadecht and write an interpreter who reads the dictionary and the corresponding sentence from the entrance and translates the sentence.
-In the translation process, if there is no word in the dictionary, print the word in the output yourself.
-For more information, pay attention to the sample input and sample output.

-Note: The online arbitration system uses Python 3.4, in this version dictionaries do not remember the order of data entry to themselves and may not achieve the desired result if they are sorted, use OrderedDict to fix this problem instead of dict, this data structure can be imported from the collections library in the app.

-Sample input:

-5
-hello salam
-goodbye khodafez
-say goftan
-we ma
-you shoma
-we say goodbye to you tonight
-Sample output:

-ma goftan khodafez to shoma tonight

 # The Second Root
 Write a program that reads a few positive numbers from the input and prints its second root up to 4 decimal places.